18F/18f.gsa.gov/_posts/2018-09-27-antipatterns-in-agile-contracting.md

 Long, undifferentiated lists of stories can be difficult for a vendor to grasp for purposes of bidding on a contract.
 Using stories with less granularity, providing a product vision and statement, and grouping stories into potential releases can help bidders to understand the product space.

-## Antipattern: Separate contracts for every release
+## Anti-pattern: Separate contracts for every release

 FAR Part 39.103 - Modular Contracting, as well as supplemental guidance, does not prescribe _a singular way_ to actually implement modular contracting.
 Instead, organizations need to fully consider their situational context.
 Frequently, whenever the idea of more than one contract is brought up, the immediate response is that there will be “too many” contracts.
 Many people rightly panic at the thought, that this works like a [“cut-over” migration approach](https://www.google.com/url?q=https://www.martinfowler.com/bliki/StranglerApplication.html&sa=D&ust=1534425797866000&usg=AFQjCNEDyIa7E-fCdUi8XQmVZjvxS1-nYQ)